chriswendt/ietf/draft-wendt-verified-token.md

 * "iss" - required - principal that issued and signed the JWT.
 This is an https URL with the domain of the authorized originator of the token (e.g. "https://pstn.example.com)
 * "jti" - required - unique identifier of the JWT, useful for both tracking and avoiding replay of JWT
-* "exp" - optional - expiration time, typically used with an application specific leeway on success of verification of token (e.g. 30 seconds)
 * "iat" - required - issued at, time the JWT was issued, used for expiration

 Verified Token specific claims MUST be included unless noted optional: